Welcome!

 Homecoming isn’t easy when you’ve changed so much while away.
 Living overseas had been my life and identity for almost a decade, and I didn’t know what I wanted to do next.
 I spent several years working in some really interesting places, like an internet startup and a retirement home, before beginning a new adventure in Washington, DC., where I found a position at a think tank doing research on the transnational security challenges of the coming century: water scarcity, food insecurity, political extremism, and pandemics.
 The work sent me to India, Sri Lanka, and Bangladesh.
 It was an incredible time.

-So I did what was familiar to me: I went overseas.
-First to New Zealand and then to Guatemala, where I stayed with a host family and studied Spanish.
+So I did what was familiar to me: I went traveling.
+First to New Zealand and then to Guatemala, where I stayed with a host family for a month and studied Spanish.
+In my tiny second-floor room, tuk tuks constantly zooming by on the road below, I finally got over my writer’s block and wrote a short travel piece that was shortlisted in a writing competition.
 I returned to the States still unsure of my future, but knowing a few true things about myself.
-I love connecting with different kinds of people and seeing the world through their eyes.
-I love learning about all different kinds of things: I’m a generalist, not a specialist.
-And what I value in life is meaningful experiences.
-I knew what I wanted to do in life was make a meaningful contribution.
-And I knew one other thing.
-I’m a writer.
+First, what I value in life is meaningful experiences, and my life’s purpose is to make a meaningful contribution, no matter how small.
+And the second thing I understood is that I’m a writer.
 I’ve always been a writer.
 With these things in hand, I knew I would find my way somehow.

-I remembered all the times I’d searched for guidance myself, and had been unable to find anything that really spoke to me in the way that I needed.
+I remembered all the times I’d searched for guidance, and had been unable to find anything that really spoke to me in the way that I needed.
 That’s how this website and later my podcast were born.
 In a way I’m speaking to myself in the past, the me who was suffering and struggling so much, who so desperately needed some loving encouragement, wisdom, and hope.
 And I hope that this website speaks to those of you who need that in your lives right now.
 There is something more, something better, out there for you.
+And you will find it.